Joe Borowski (politician): Activism

 Shortly before the 1977 provincial election, Borowski placed a large advertisement in the Winnipeg Free Press which purported to describe the views of several MLAs on the subject of abortion.
 Not all of his information was accurate.
 MLAs whom Borowski believed were supporters of abortion were listed as "pro-death".
 Schreyer was described as ambivalent.
 Borowski was active in this period as the co-ordinator of Campaign Life in Manitoba and remained active with the group for the rest of his life.

-In addition to his activities as a pro-life spokesman, Borowski also became an insurance salesman and a proponent of health foods in the late 1970s.
+In addition to his activities as an anti-abortion spokesman, Borowski also became an insurance salesman and a proponent of health foods in the late 1970s.
 In 1977, he published a work entitled The Borowski Cookbook.
 He withheld his income tax for five years in the 1970s, to show his opposition to Canada's federal abortion policies.

 In 1981, Borowski went on an eighty-day hunger strike to protest the absence of a provision for the unborn in Canada's Charter of Rights and Freedoms.
 The public effect of this demonstration was blunted somewhat when it was pointed out that he had outlived contemporary IRA hunger-striker Bobby Sands, who in 1981 had starved to death in Maze Prison after a hunger strike that lasted only 66 days.

 Three years earlier, his lawyers had put forward a case arguing that abortion was illegal under Canada's 1960 Bill of Rights, in that it robbed fetuses of their right to life.
 The case was not brought to trial until 1983, and was not completed for several years after that.
 The Supreme Court of Canada refused to hear Borowski's case in 1989, on the grounds that it had become irrelevant when Canada's abortion laws were struck down in 1988.

 Borowski also published a series of works in the late 1980s that were criticized as homophobic.
 In 1988, he released a document that called for "all known gays" to be quarantined from the rest of society until the AIDS epidemic had subsided.
 He also published a work entitled Child Molestation and Homosexuality, the front page of which showed a middle-aged man attempting to lure a child for sexual purposes.
 Winnipeg AIDS activist and future mayor Glen Murray became a vocal opponent of Borowski during this period.

 Borowski died of cancer in 1996.
 In August 2004, author Lianne Laurence published a biography entitled Borowski: A Canadian Paradox, funded largely by donations from the anti-abortion community in Canada.